Devil's Got Your Gold

 Devil's Got Your Gold is the debut album by Frank, released on 7 August 2006, a week after the release of their debut single "I'm Not Shy".
 It features, amongst others, tracks featured in Frank's show Totally Frank on Channel 4's T4.

 The album was recorded in Los Angeles in 2005.
 Seven of the tracks are co-written by Frank, alongside Brian Higgins and Xenomania, who also produced it.
 Tracks one and five were also covers of Xenomania's "vanity act" Mania.

 The album was released in summer 2006, reaching a disappointing No. 110 on the UK Albums Chart.
-The album sold less than 900 copies in the UK due to poor promotion by label Polydor, and because of that and the disappointing chart result of the single, the album was not released in Ireland.
-The group were subsequently dropped from their record label and split up.
+The album sold less than 900 copies in the UK and the group were subsequently dropped from their record label and split up.